-Harry was instructed by BCL Burton Copeland as Junior Counsel in a high profile European Parliament expenses fraud which resulted in his client being found not guilty.
+Harry was instructed by BCL as Junior Counsel in a high profile European Parliament expenses fraud which resulted in his client being found not guilty.

-The cases that he is instructed in on behalf of the prosecution almost always involve complex disclosure issues, frequently necessitating visits to outside agencies to review highly sensitive material.
+His prosecution cases almost always involve complex disclosure issues, frequently necessitating visits to outside agencies to review highly sensitive material.

 Harry has appeared in a number of arms control cases investigated by the Strategic Exports and Sanctions Team, such as materials capable of being used in nuclear weapons programmes and sniper rifle sights being exported to Iran.